 The kitten that was found in a pile of trash

 A hot water bottle, carefully covered so it wasn’t too warm, chicken broth, Nutrical, antibiotics and hundreds of thoughts and prayers finally helped this little guy turn the corner.
-Now, in 2018, he lives with a cat sister and a baby human as well.
+Look what a beauty he turned out to be -

 The kittens that were rescued with the help of a GPS device